akave-ai/akave-docs/content/akave-o3/introduction/akave-environment.md

 ```
 These endpoints support both local testing and production deployment.
 You can plug them into your existing AWS-compatible tooling (CLI, SDKs, Terraform) with minimal changes.

-To authenticate, you’ll need an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, which can be obtained through **STILL TO BE DETERMINED**.
+To authenticate, you’ll need an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, which can be obtained through our [Telegram Builders Channel](https://t.me/akavebuilders) for testing, or by contacting our sales team for production use at [akave.com/contact](https://akave.com/contact).
 These credentials allow secure interaction with Akave’s decentralized object storage, just like with traditional AWS services.